biona001/Knockoffs.jl/docs/src/man/hmm.md

 ### Sibling pairs

 Based on the simulated data above, we can randomly sample pairs of individuals and have them produce offspring.
 Here, half of all offsprings will be siblings with the other half.
-This is done by first randomly sampling 2 samples from to represent parent.
+This is done by first randomly sampling 2 person to represent parent.
 Assume they have 2 children.
 Then generate offspring individuals by copying segments of one parent haplotype directly to the corresponding haplotype of the offspring.
 This recombination event will produce IBD segments.
 The number of recombination is 1 or 2 per chromosome, and is chosen uniformly across the chromosome.

-## Step 0
+## Step 0: simulate genotypes

 Load Julia packages needed for this tutorial